tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: in the end scene, the hedgehog places the sword before Burt's feet and kneels?
 	- DONE: also update hedgehog key trade to place key in Burt's hand
 	- DONE: highlight in Moat description how east or west off the drawbridge will lead to a fall into the moat
-- TBD: "beginner's mind" testing
+- INPROC: "beginner's mind" testing
+	- DONE: text updates
+	- TBD: verbs in alphabetical order
+	- TBD: When in antechamber and 'x portcullis', pary comes before attack??
+	- TBD: should have a warning for 'eat biscuits'

 ##########################